 Last but not least

-Simply be, breathe deeply and stretch from time to time if you need to.
-This is a good place for this, in harmony with the surrounding ambiance, contemplate life, your trip, be it to come or gone already…
+Simply be, breathe deeply and stretch from time to time in our purpose built yoga and meditation hall, if you need to.
+Khoonegeli is a good place for just being, in harmony with the surrounding ambiance.
+Contemplate life, your trip, be it to come or gone already…